-Actinic keratosis (AK) is common preinvasive cancerous lesion found in skin areas frequently exposed to the sun (face, scalp, ears, neck, forearms).
+Actinic keratosis (AK) is a common preinvasive cancerous lesion found in skin areas frequently exposed to the sun (face, scalp, ears, neck, forearms).
 It may progress to invasive squamous cell carcinoma (SCC) that has significant morbidity and lethal outcome.
-PDT is commonly used treatment for AK, however typical PDT light sources do not deliver a uniform light distribution on the skin, which can expose patients to under- or overtreatment.
+PDT is a commonly used treatment for AK, however typical PDT light sources do not deliver a uniform light distribution on the skin, which can expose patients to under- or overtreatment.

 A new flexible light device was developed that can deliver uniform light to the skin surfaces.
-It was evaluated in a clinical trial (ClinicalTrials.gov identifier NCT03076892) where 46 men with a total of 560 actinic keratosis lesions on forehead and scalp were treated using 30-min incubation with MAL cream followed by illumination with either conventional LED panel or novel light device (Phosistos) delivering 1.3 mW/cm2 for 2.5 hours (12 J/cm2) at 635 nm.
+It was evaluated in a clinical trial (ClinicalTrials.gov identifier NCT03076892) where 46 men with a total of 560 actinic keratosis lesions on forehead and scalp were treated using 30-min incubation with MAL cream followed by illumination with either a conventional LED panel or a novel light device (Phosistos) delivering 1.3 mW/cm2 for 2.5 hours (12 J/cm2) at 635 nm.

-Novel device consists of light-emitting fabrics made of bent optical fibers that line on the inside of a cap and is connected to Modulight laser device ML7710 delivering very low, uniform irradiance without causing pain.
+A novel device consists of light-emitting fabrics made of bent optical fibers that line on the inside of a cap and is connected to Modulight laser device ML7710 delivering very low, uniform irradiance without causing pain.
 Ergonomic helmet keeps the cap in place during the treatment.

 |Number of AK lesions||280||280|